-- Requirements apply to all 'front of house' and 'back of house' operations. - Please refer to the Public Health Order related to Face Coverings for masking requirements. - When performances involve singing or projecting voice, performers must be separated from patrons and other performers by a distance of four metres.
+- Requirements apply to all 'front of house' and 'back of house' operations. - Please refer to the Public Health Order Face Coverings for masking requirements. - When performances involve singing or projecting voice, performers must be separated from patrons and other performers by a distance of four metres. - Performances that require close contact between individuals must be avoided, where possible.
+Adjust performances or select performance options with limited participants, such as solos, spoken word, etc. - Carefully manage the use of dressing rooms, makeup areas, etc. to ensure proper distancing. - Makeup should not be shared at this time.

-- Performances that require close contact between individuals must be avoided, where possible.
-Adjust performances or select performance options with limited participants, such as solos, spoken word, etc. - Carefully manage the use of dressing rooms, makeup areas, etc. to ensure proper distancing. - Makeup should not be shared at this time. - Shared items, such as costumes and props, should be avoided where possible.
-Shared items must be laundered or cleaned and disinfected after each performance. - Masks, microphones or other items likely to be exposed to respiratory droplets must not be shared. - Where possible, auditions and rehearsals should be conducted remotely using video conferencing systems.
+- Masks, microphones or other items likely to be exposed to respiratory droplets must not be shared. - Where possible, auditions and rehearsals should be conducted remotely using video conferencing systems.